-Hello, Friends!
-Lindsey of Café Johnsonia here with the second installment of Secrets to Living Well.
-Before school ended, I started making plans to stock my art supply cupboard, to keep my very active children busy this summer.
-About that time, Gabrielle sent me an email from a reader that said: Hi Design Mom, I would LOVE it if you would consider doing a post about art supplies.
+I received an email from a reader that said: Hi Design Mom, I would LOVE it if you would consider doing a post about art supplies.
 I always wonder what staples I should keep on hand.

 If you’ve never set up an art supply cupboard before, it can be intimidating.
 Craft stores and art supply stores are huge!
 How do you know where to start?
-I thought this topic would make a perfect Secrets to Living Well post, because a well-stocked art supply makes it a thousand times easier to get creative with your kids.
+But it’s a good answer to figure out, because a well-stocked art supply makes it a thousand times easier to get creative with your kids.

-So I got on the phone with Design Mom — she’s been raising creative kids for 14 years — and we came up with a list of 15 Art Supply Essentials + 4 Helpful Secrets.
-Keep your cupboard stocked with our suggestions, and you’ll be ready for pretty much any idea your budding artists come up with.
+So here’s a list of 15 Art Supply Essentials + 4 Helpful Secrets.
+Keep your cupboard stocked with these suggestions, and you’ll be ready for pretty much any idea your budding artists come up with.

-These 15 items represent a beginners kit, geared toward younger kids, but I’ve included suggestions for upgrading the kit for older kids too.
+These 15 items represent a beginners kit, geared toward younger kids, but there are suggestions for upgrading the kit for older kids too.

 You can go with classic Crayolas, gorgeous beeswax crayons, or choose an option like triangle crayons that are especially made for little hands to hold.
 Secret #1: Stock up during back-to-school season.
 Buying this all at once can add up!
 But if you shop sales in August and September, you’ll spot amazing bargains.
 Like a box of crayons for 25 cents!

 Older kid upgrade: Cray-pas.
 They’re like an inexpensive oil pastel.
 They blend well and make really intense colors.